cja5553/ReadTheDocs_AutoThemeGenerator/docs/index.md

 ... ..."]
 ```

-The package is also structured to analyze and view themes for each individual transcript.
+You could also view the themes for each individual transcript as follows:

 ```Python
 >>> from pprint import pprint